araobp/sensor-network/README.md

 ## Background and motivation

-I have developed a lot of IoT prototypes both at work and as my hobby, then I have observed that most of my IoT projects require open wired sensor networking technologies that satisfiy the requirements below:
+I have developed a lot of IoT prototypes so far, then I have observed that most of my IoT projects require open wired sensor networking technologies that satisfiy the requirements below:

 - low power consumption
 - bus topology rather than hub and spoke